 – Johan "Jossi" Lindblom

 What is it that makes skiing here unique?
 Jossi has worked as a mountain guide since 2004 and started working in Riksgränsen no less than 25 years ago.
 He’s seen most of the world.
 Last week he was in Russia, in Kamchatka, flying a helicopter.

 – Something I think most people tend to forget is the Arctic surroundings and the Arctic light.
-There are few places that can offer such a grand, accessible Arctic experience.
-And then there’s the light… It’s more than just an opportunity to go skiing under the midnight sun, it’s about that special, Arctic light.
+Few places can offer such a grand, accessible Arctic experience.
+And then there’s the light… It’s more than just an opportunity to go skiing under the midnight sun; it’s about that special, Arctic light.
 Skiing on pink powder is something truly amazing.